sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 > 📘 Note
 >
 > `Choice Message` will only be supported on Android and iOS Instagram’s apps.
-Choice message will not be rendered on web client, instead of that Users will see just the text message, without the choice buttons.
+Choice message will not be rendered on a web client.
+Instead, Users will see just the text message without the choice buttons.

 ##### Card Messages